-Classic Central Atolls: a 7 day itinerary sailing the Maldives’ Central Atolls including some, but not all, of the following; North and South Male Atolls, Felidhu Atoll, Rasdhoo and Ari Atolls.
+Maldives Central Atolls: an itinerary sailing the Maldives’ Central Atolls departs from Male and takes in some, but not all, of the following; North Male and South Male Atolls, Gaafaru Atoll, Felidhue Atoll (aka Vaavu Atoll), Rasdhoo and Ari Atolls.

 Q: I am a newly certified diver; will I be restricted on a liveaboard?

 A: Diving in the Maldives is suitable for certified divers of any level, but please be aware that you must stay within your recreational limitis.
 Dive guides may ask less experienced divers to sit out on some dives with extremely strong currents, but this is quite rare.

 Speak to an Expert Now01273 921 001